Kyle Langford (footballer)

 Kyle Langford (born 1 December 1996) is a professional Australian rules footballer with the Essendon Football Club in the Australian Football League (AFL).

 Early life

-Langford attended Ivanhoe Grammar School, and represented both the Northern Knights and Vic Metro in the TAC Cup and AFL Under 18 Championships respectively.
-He kicked back-to-back five-goal hauls and equaled the highest marking average of eight marks per match in the TAC Cup.
-In his younger years he played local football for Macleod in the Yarra Junior Football League.
+Langford attended Ivanhoe Grammar School and represented both the Northern Knights and Vic Metro in the TAC Cup and AFL Under 18 Championships, respectively.
+He kicked back-to-back five-goal hauls and equalled the highest marking average of eight marks per match in the TAC Cup.
+In his younger years, he played local football for Macleod in the Yarra Junior Football League.